 Some innovative Ability enterprises are developing solutions that will significantly help the farmers in Somalia from the adverse effects of severe drought conditions.
-Enterprises such as Afri-tech manufacture organic fertilisers, which is an innovative concept for the Somali agricultural community.
-The enterprise is in the pilot stage and is currently testing the acceptance of its solution in rural communities.
+Enterprises such as Afri-tech manufacture organic fertilisers, which is an

 CASE STUDY 5: AFRI-TECH

 Afri-Tech is a small manufacturing enterprise that produces agricultural organic fertilisers, technology devices, modern nursery.
 The company also delivers vegetables and fruits to maintain profitability in the short term.
 Established in 2019, the company is still in the pilot stage and experimenting with various customer segments, product portfolio, and operating models.